-Figure 4 depicts the NPVs of net benefit for a continuous range of herd sizes up to 25,000 cows, utilizing either CHP or CNG technologies, while also capitalizing on environmental credits.
+Figure 4 depicts the NPVs of a continuous range of herd sizes up to 25,000 cows, utilizing either CHP or CNG technologies, while also capitalizing on environmental credits.
 We evaluated two scenarios: one with existing environmental credits and another with all potential credits.
 CHP and CNG systems can claim distinct environmental credits.
 Currently, CHP systems can claim carbon credits and RECs, while CNG systems can claim RINs.
-By claiming these credits, the net benefit of the system swiftly escalates, resulting in a breakeven size of 665 for CHP systems and 918 for CNG systems.
+By claiming these credits, the NPV of the system swiftly escalates, resulting in a breakeven size of 665 for CHP systems and 918 for CNG systems.
 Although not currently available, CHP systems can also theoretically claim tax credits, which curtails the breakeven size to 606.
 Similarly, CNG systems can theoretically claim LCFS credits, which notably improves the system's profitability and lowers the breakeven size to 229.
-When only existing environmental credits are considered, the CHP system yields a higher net benefit compared to the CNG system, whereas the CNG system exhibits a significantly higher net benefit when all theoretically possible credits are taken into account.
+When only existing environmental credits are considered, the CHP system yields a higher NPV compared to the CNG system, whereas the CNG system exhibits a significantly higher NPV when all theoretically possible credits are taken into account.

-Figure 4: NPV of net benefit for CHP or CNG systems with environmental credit acquisition, by herd size
+Figure 4: NPV of CHP or CNG systems with environmental credit acquisition, by herd size